 Things to do

-Rediscover traditional countryside & folklore, experience wild Maramures, pass through dramatic gorges, see the unique painted monasteries, Transylvania ...
+Rediscover traditional countryside & folklore, experience wild Maramures & dramatic gorges, unique painted monasteries & Transylvania.
+START ...

 A superb guided hiking holiday with authentic Romanian cuisine & traditional accommodation in some of the most picturesque mountains in Europe.
 START ...